zhaoyuan2022/pxf-pdb/server/pxf-cli/go/src/pxf-cli/README.md

 ## Getting Started

 1. Ensure you are set up for PXF development by following the README.md at the root of this repository.
+This tool requires Go version 1.9 or higher.
+Follow the directions [here](https://golang.org/doc/) to get the language set up.

 1. Go to the pxf-cluster folder and install dependencies
    ```
    cd pxf/server/pxf-cli/go/src/pxf-cli
+   go get github.com/golang/dep/cmd/dep
+   go get github.com/onsi/ginkgo/ginkgo
    make depend
    ```